 Unfortunately, we lost my husband’s paternal grandmother last year.
 Not unfortunately, she was 98 years old.
 Everyone who knew her when she was younger knew her dinner consisted of vegetables she picked from her abundant garden.
 She lived that home-grown lifestyle my husband and I so admire.

 Essential oils give us that.
 While using essential oils, we know we’re supporting our bodies how they were designed by God to function.
-However, when we’re using Young Living Essential oils, we know we’re using quality, tested ingredients that come from products on sustainably sourced farms.

 Quality